qbil-org/tutorials/keywords.md

 **Repository**: A collection of code that is organized together in a meaninful way (e.g for a project, subcomponent, documentation, research paper implementation, etc.).

+**Scrum**: "Agile" framework for separating work into time-boxed iterations, called "sprints"

+**Shell**: software that interprets and executes commands entered in terminal, also known as a command-line interpreter.

 **Staging**: a conceptual area where changes can be stored prior to being committed

-**Scrum**: "Agile" framework for separating work into time-boxed iterations, called "sprints"
+**Terminal**: A window with a text interface that allows you to communicate with your computer in a more flexible way than graphical interfaces.

 **Text Editor**: a software application that provides an interface to edit text, usually code in this context.
 Can literally be default notepad, but common editors are Vim, VSCode, Sublime, Atom, notepad++.